mosesokemwa/aquarius/scripting/JS-Style-Guide.md

         }});
         ```

-    * use sublime's arrow collapsing as a guide. do the collapsing lines seem like they should be 'contained' by the line with an arrow on it?
+    * use sublimes arrow collapsing as a guide. do the collapsing lines seem like they should be 'contained' by the line with an arrow on it?

 ### Variable names